Prause/cakestack/README.md

 kubernetes + jenkins for the poor, lonely and lazy

 ## scope
-cakestack is an ecosystem of tools that allow userland deployment & orchestration of services (todo: put deployment and orchestration in quotation marks).
+cakestack is an ecosystem of tools that allow userland "deployment" & "orchestration" of services.

 If you ever caught yourself running a serivce in `screen` just to keep it running in the background as your user and being able to have a look at the logs every now and then: this is for you!